Madalena02Martins/Computer-Vision-Projects/CNN projects/Banknote Detection/README.md

-## 💵 Banknote Detection with YOLO and GUI
+## 💵 Banknotes Detection with YOLO and GUI

 This project implements a system for automatic banknote detection using YOLO (You Only Look Once) and convolutional neural networks, with a graphical interface built in Tkinter.
 It allows dataset preparation, model training, results visualization, and performing image and real-time video classification.